giotto-ai/the-shape-of-chemical-functions/README.md

 into 3 different classes: confirmed inactive (CI), confirmed active (CA) and confirmed moderately active (CM).
 As done in this [paper](https://pubs.rsc.org/en/content/articlehtml/2018/sc/c7sc02664a), the two classes CA and CM were grouped into one single class "Active".

+The task of this use case is to classify molecules with respect to their inhibition property for the HIV virus.
+In order to achieve it, we propose a method to embed molecules into points of an Euclidean Space and so to represent chemical compounds with vectors.
+The method, which is based on TDA concepts, represents the most important part of the pipeline by learning meaningful features of molecules.
+Once the vector representation are obtained, they are used as input for a calssificator function which is parametrized by a simple 2-hidden-layers nerual network.

 Installation
 ------------